opendocsg/slw-judgments-backfill/2007_SGHC_20/report.md

 29     Upon due cause being shown, s 83(1) of the Act provides that an advocate and solicitor may either be struck off the roll, suspended from practice for a period not exceeding five years, or censured.

 30     In determining the proper punishment for the relevant professional misconduct, the oft-cited principles underlying disciplinary sentencing should also be borne in mind.
-In _Law Society of Singapore v Tham Yu Xian Rick_ [1999] 4 SLR 168, Yong Pung How CJ held at [18] that disciplinary action under s 83 of the Act served three functions:
+In _Law Society of Singapore v Tham Yu Xian Rick_ <span class="citation">[1999] 4 SLR 168</span>, Yong Pung How CJ held at [18] that disciplinary action under s 83 of the Act served three functions:

  (a) punishment of the errant advocate and solicitor for his misconduct;